-- Places recommended for inclusion on the Scheme Heritage List. - Copy of advertising letter to property owners. - Schedule of Submissions.
+- Places recommended for inclusion on the Scheme Heritage List. - Copy of advertising letter to property owners. - Schedule of Submissions. - Submission made by Rowe Group for the Commercial Premises at 43 Old Perth Road.

 The Town of Bassendean Municipal Heritage Inventory (MHI) was adopted in August 2017.
 Places of cultural significance were nominated for inclusion, assessed and assigned a management category based on their significance.
 It should be noted that inclusion within the MHI does not afford a property any statutory protection.
 There are eleven properties within the Town of Bassendean that are listed on the State Register of Heritage Places, which are afforded protection under the Heritage Places of Western Australia Act 1990.
 These places are listed as a category one under the MHI and are as follows: